trpc/trpc/www/docs/client/links/httpBatchStreamLink.md

 All usage and options are identical to [`httpBatchLink`](./httpBatchLink.md).

-## Streaming mode (experimental)
+## Streaming mode (unstable)

-> ⚠️ This link is experimental and may change in the future.
+> ⚠️ This link is unstable and may change in the future.

 When batching requests together, the behavior of a regular `httpBatchLink` is to wait for all requests to finish before sending the response.
 If you want to send responses as soon as they are ready, you can use this link.
 This is useful for long-running requests.